Anequit/qBittorrentDiscordRelay/README.md

 5. Scroll to the bottom and enable "Run external program on torrent completion".

-6. Copy and paste `.\qBittorrentDiscordRelay.exe "%N has finished downloading."` into the text field.
+6. Copy and paste `qBittorrentDiscordRelay.exe "%N has finished downloading."` into the text field.

 7. Try torrenting something small and quick to verify that qBittorrent is setup correctly.